What is UEFA’s five-year strategy?

 "This is not just a mission for UEFA but for everyone involved in football, and we should all be united in this mission."

 How does the strategy contribute to UEFA's mission?

-We focus on five strategic pillars, each with a distinct set of goals to help achieve our mission: keeping football the most played, trusted, engaging and responsible sport.
+We focus on five strategic pillars, each with a distinct set of goals to help achieve our mission: keeping football the most played, trusted, competitive, engaging and responsible sport.
 UEFA’s Executive Committee approved the fifth ‘responsibility’ pillar in 2021 – recognition of football’s potential for driving positive change in society.

 - Grow and secure long-term participation within European football

 - Lead and support the advancement of national football associations

 - Ensure football in Europe is accessible and available to all